cis-famu/oer-assignment-group-4-1/Chapter-5.md

 4) Write a short code snippet demonstrating how to pass a variable by reference to a function.

+5) Analogy: How is passing a value parameter similar to making a photocopy?

 ## Scope of an Identifier

 In C++, the place where an identifier can be used is called its scope.
 There are 3 kinds of scopes: